Roles and responsibilities

 - Setting and managing remuneration packages of the executive Directors and the Chairman of the Board in accordance with the Directors’ Remuneration Policy.

-- Overseeing the remuneration of Melrose senior management and divisional CEOs, to enable the Committee to consider their consistency with the executive Director remuneration packages.
+- Overseeing the remuneration of Melrose senior management and the GKN Aerospace CEO, to enable the Committee to consider their consistency with the executive Director remuneration packages.

 - Operating the Company’s long-term incentive arrangements.